-The authors thank Brazilian agencies National Council for Scientific and Technological Development (CNPq) and São Paulo Research Foundation (FAPESP) for financial support.
-Gabriel Ishimaru is grateful for a fellowship from Coordination for Improvement of Higher Education Personnel (CAPES).
+The authors thank the São Paulo Research Foundation (FAPESP 2013/21728-2) and the National Council for Scientific and Technological Development (CNPq 303662/2018-2) from Brazil for financial support.
+G. Ishimaru is grateful for a fellowship from Coordination for Improvement of Higher Education Personnel (CAPES).